-For many of us, we don’t start off with one of these machines from day one.
-Usually, our journey into the world of baking grows from more humble beginnings.
+For many of us though, we don’t start off with one of these machines from day one.
+Usually, our culinary journey starts from much more humble beginnings.

 Their Multifunctional Nature